-People often refer to Product Management as the “everything profession.”
-In a way, that’s true.
-We are the hub for all departments, juggling many critical tasks at the same time.
-Sometimes we get caught in the “management” portion of our profession, and we lose track of the greater goal: working towards becoming a Product Leader.
+Sometimes we get caught in the “management” portion of our profession and lose track of moving towards “leadership.”
 Management is about execution.
-Leadership is about inspiring others to follow you and to bring your vision to life.
+Leadership is about inspiring others to follow you and bring your vision to life.

 Believe it or not, the secret sauce of Product Leadership can be distilled down to four core pillars.
 Mastering them can propel you from being good to being great.
 The four pillars of Product Leadership are:

-Technology and business are the first skills we hear around Product Leadership.
+Technology and business are often the first skills mentioned in relationship to Product Leadership.
 I’m always surprised that soft skills are usually an afterthought.
-In most organizations, Product Managers are often individual contributors, so we rely on soft skills to get the job done.
-Like any other skill, soft skills are something you can learn and practice.
+In most organizations, Product Managers are individual contributors, so you need to rely on soft skills to get the job done.
+Like anything else, soft skills are something you can learn and practice.

 Communication is one of the core strengths of Product Leaders.
 We are responsible for selling the product vision and making sure everyone, from developers to executives, is on the same page.
 In general, the better you communicate, the easier your job will be.
 Here are some areas I recommend focusing on:

-- Improve your presentation skills, to big and small audiences alike.
-(Consider joining Toastmasters.)
+- Improve your presentation skills, to large and small audiences alike.
+(Consider joining Toastmasters!)

 - Improve your writing skills.
 (Get coaching from people you respect.
 Technical writers are always good allies.)

 In our fast-paced world, it’s easy to focus on business or technology and forget the people behind it.
 People build products for people.
 In that sense, building solid relationships is the key to success.
 Networking, team building, and creating rapport with our peers and executives is not a luxury.
 It’s a requirement.